Amazon Relational Database Service (Amazon RDS)

 To secure ITAR-regulated data in your VPC, set up access control lists (ACLs) to control traffic entering and exiting your VPC.
 If you have multiple databases configured with different ports, set up ACLs on all the ports.

 To prevent this type of attack and to maintain ITAR compliance, use network ACLs to prevent network traffic from exiting the VPC on the database port.
-For more information, see Network ACLs in the Amazon Virtual Private Cloud User Guide.
+For more information, see Network ACLs in the Amazon VPC User Guide.

 For each database instance that contains ITAR-regulated data, ensure that only specific CIDR ranges and Amazon EC2 security groups can access the database instance, especially when an Internet gateway is attached to the VPC.
 Only allow connections that are from the AWS GovCloud (US) Region or other ITAR-controlled environments to ITAR-controlled database instances.